Anti-symplectic involution and Floer cohomology: -relative spin structure and orientation

 When we do not consider the fiber product with $g_j : Q_j \to M$, we drop the second term in $(\ref{epsilonPQ})$.
 Thus when $m=0$, the moduli space in Definition \ref{Definition8.10.2} is nothing but ${\CM }_{k+1}(J;\beta ;P_1,\ldots ,P_k)$ equipped with the orientation given by Definition \ref{Definition8.4.1}.

 When we study the map $\tau^{\rm main}_{\ast}$ in (\ref{eq:taumain}), we have to change the ordering of boundary marked points.
-Later we use the following lemma which describes the behavior of orientations under the change of ordering of boundary marked points:
+Later we use the following lemma which describes the behavior of orientations under the change of ordering of boundary marked points: \begin{lem}[Lemma 8.4.3 \cite{fooobook2}] Let $\sigma$ be the transposition element $(i,i+1)$ in the $k$-th symmetric group $\mathfrak S_{k}$. $(i=1,\ldots ,k -1)$.
+Then the action of $\sigma$ on the moduli space $\CM_{k +1}(J;\beta ;P_1 ,\ldots ,P_i ,P_{i+1}, \ldots ,P_{k})$ changing the order of marked points induces an orientation preserving isomorphism